davicitoafc/SFTO-twitterbot/README.md

-# twitter-bot
+# SFTO-twitterbot

-Simple twitter favorite bot
+Simple twitter bot that likes, retweets, and makes automatic replies

 Built in Nodejs